craig-a-swanson/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+    500 times.
+If we needed to add 10 friends to each of the 100 users, we would think that we might need to call add_friendship() 1,000 times; however, the add_friendship() function does the work of adding the direction both ways.
+That is, it adds friendB to friendA and then also adds friendA to friendB.
+So it would be called for total number of users, multiplied by average friends per user, and then divided by two.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

 ## 4. Stretch Goal